-20. It is proposed that Central Bedfordshire Council installs and operates webcasting equipment in the Council Chamber at Priory House.
+- 20. A cross Council officer working group has been considering the technological and operational implications of introducing webcasting.
+A procurement expert has also supported the group. - 21.
+It is proposed that Central Bedfordshire Council installs and operates webcasting equipment in the Council Chamber at Priory House.